After three years of war in Ukraine, Europe’s security guarantees face the abyss

 While Ukraine’s military commander, General Oleksandr Syrskyi, insisted Sunday morale was high despite a turbulent week, troops serving told CNN of a reality mixing shock and survival.
 An intelligence officer in a frontline town said: “We all feel betrayed since Trump started to talk about his ‘peace plans.’
 I would not be surprised if he’s Russia’s best agent.
 We have to hold on…that’s all.”

-Oleksandr Nastenko, a battalion commander in the 475th assault brigade, said talk of peace had impacted recruitment as potential soldiers were saying “maybe it will all be over in a month or two, I’ll wait.”
+Oleksandr Nastenko, commander of the 475th assault battalion, said talk of peace had impacted recruitment as potential soldiers were saying “maybe it will all be over in a month or two, I’ll wait.”
 He said talk of Ukraine collapsing after six months without American aid was premature.
 “We will somehow figure it out, there is no smell of capitulation.”

 Yet a form of capitulation has haunted the opening salvos of the Trump administration’s negotiating plan – Hegseth gifting Moscow with the prospect of Ukraine not joining NATO or recovering territory, before talks had apparently begun.
 The White House’s revisionism has become an ugly extension of their apparent race to purse a détente with the Kremlin almost at all costs.